Is it possible to pursue a dream while attending school, employed at a job, and juggling multiple responsibilities? Absolutely!

 Stephen Covey, author of The 7 Habits of Highly Effective People, believed the act of writing goals sets things into motion.
 He explained, “Your mind accepts the challenge and will consciously and unconsciously work to achieve the goal.”

-My SMART goal was “I successfully design a vibrant website that includes a blog by January 1st.”
+My first SMART goal was “I successfully design a website that includes a blog by January 1st.”
 I scoured the Internet to find quality websites and blogs.
 I checked out library books about websites.
 I joined networking groups and watched countless do-it-yourself website design videos.

 Defining a SMART goal does not guarantee achieving it will be easy.
 I did not know the vocabulary of website design; I had no words to describe my questions.
 I had no idea where to find the information once I defined my goal.
 However, a clear and concise SMART goal provided me with a destination that pointed me in the right direction.